-- Recognising and managing peer influence and the need for peer approval. - Strategies for identifying and accessing appropriate help and support. - Developing and maintaining a healthy self-concept (including self-confidence, realistic self-image, self-worth, assertiveness, self-advocacy and self-respect).
+- Recognising and managing peer influence and the need for peer 0 approval. - Strategies for identifying and accessing appropriate help and 0 support. - Clarifying own values (including reflection on the origins of personal values and beliefs) and re-evaluating values and beliefs in the light of new learning, experiences and evidence - Developing and maintaining a healthy self-concept (including self-0 confidence, realistic self-image, self-worth, assertiveness, selfadvocacy and self-respect).